junninho/Spring-ScriptEd-Hackathon/README.md

 the user will be able to view their creation in the preview.

 ### Procedure
-We started off designating different tasks to ensure that we would be able to complete the project in the most efficient way possible.
-The first set of tasks that we worked on was setting up the main page and designing sprites to suit our intent.
-We then worked on adjusting the sprites to match each user input.
+The team started off designating different tasks to ensure that the project was feasible and would be completed in the most efficient way possible.
+The Project Manager then worked on setting up the required environments to allow the teams to begin working.
+The first set of tasks the team decided to undertake was to create a wireframe that specifically fitted the needs of the intended project.
+Next, the designers to started to design the main page using CSS to make the page presentable.
+The designers also worked in Photoshop to design sprites to facilitate user input.
+Meanwhile, the developers worked on the functionality of the page to make it interactive and user friendly.
+Both teams then worked together to accept user inputs and adjust the design of the fighter.
+While the team worked tirelessly, the Project Manager worked on setting up everything to ensure that submission would be as quick and smooth as possible.

 ### Challenges
-Some challenges that we faced included getting the options to function as desired, completing the animations and also the time restriction prevented us from being able to create the game portion of the project.
+Some challenges that we faced included getting the options to function as desired, completing the animations and also the time restriction that prevented us from being able to create the game portion of the project.

 ### Lessons/Skills Developed
+The team collectively learned numerous concepts and skills both from each other and from the volunteers.
+These include:
+JQuery Concepts
+JavaScript Concepts
+Teamwork Ethics

 ### Upcoming